-• In all three states, final contract expenditures were between 7% and 12% higher than awards.
-Oregon was lowest, at 7% over, and Utah was highest, at 12% over.

-- Washington and Utah provided estimate information that showed: - Contract award amounts came in an average of 9% below estimate for Washington and 12% below estimate for Utah. - Final contract expenditures came in an average of 1% below estimate for Washington and 2% below estimate for Utah.
+- In all three states, final expenditures were between 7% and 12% higher than awards.
+Oregon was lowest, at 7% over, and Utah was highest, at 12% over. - Washington and Utah provided estimate information that showed: - Award amounts came in an average of 9% below estimate for Washington and 12% below estimate for Utah. - Final expenditures came in an average of 1% below estimate for Washington and 2% below estimate for Utah.